Griffinhale/tastebuds_containerized/README.md

 - Frontend: `npm ci` then `npm run lint`, `npm run prettier:check`, `npm run typecheck`.

 ## Security status
 - External search fan-out is auth-only with per-user quotas and preview-only persistence; cached payload/metadata are size-capped and GC’d.
-Full ingest requires user interaction.
+Full ingest requires explicit ingest/save actions.
 - Public menus use a safe DTO with no `owner_id`.
 - `/health` and `/api/health` return only `{status}` for anonymous callers; telemetry is returned to authenticated or allowlisted hosts defined via `HEALTH_ALLOWLIST`.
 - Full list of remaining risks and fixes: `docs/security.md`.